 Every long-term gardener I know has just a few favorite tools.
 There are so many gizmos available, but we gravitate back to the same essentials for a majority of garden tasks.
 What these are depends on what you’re growing.

 When getting newer tools, look for brands that guarantee the tool for life.
 From there, it’s all about function and comfort.
-If I had to limit my options, a good shovel, pruners, a saw, and garden knife are all I’d choose.
+If I had to limit my options, a good shovel, pruners, small saw, and garden knife are all I’d choose.

 8Extend the Growing Seasons